amarillier/KrankyBearTimer/README.md

 - Known problems - needs OpenGL drivers on some Windows
 - Improve performance - this is a bit CPU / memory intensive, likely mostly due to displaying seconds and updating the timer display every second
   - if done every minute instead and seconds not show, CPU use should reduce a decent bit
+- Possibly add one or more clock alarms - one time, recurring etc.

 # Info for compiling / modifying